neweins/TxIMU_MPU9150_DMP/README.md

 TxIMU_MPU9150_DMP
 =================

+This source is for a nRF51822 wireless Tx board with IMU sensor.
+And the development target is GPS coupled wireless IMU.

+In addition to, you can get source for a Rx board in other repository.

 1. Install Tip

    Firstly, you have to install nRF51 SDK. you can download it on Noridc web site.